 Application process and schedule

 • Interested applicants will apply through our online portal.
-A committee comprised of individuals involved in racial and social justice activism in the community will consider the applications and make recommendations, and final decisions will be announced three to four months later.
+A committee comprised of individuals involved in social advancement and activism in the community will consider the applications and make recommendations, and final decisions will be announced three to four months later.